 We’ve all heard it before.
 What are your key performance indicators for this initiative?
 What’s your measurement for success?
 What are your expectations of outcomes on this project?
 These are questions that every company, department, work group needs to answer and define before starting any project.
 Yet, it’s still a key piece that many departments fail to define.

 Big topic at the Internet Summit this year – current CIO/CTO hurdles and the future of the cloud.
-I sat in on the CIO/CTO Roundtable where executives from 1800-Flowers, SAS, Univision Interactive and DoublePositive discussed their biggest obstacles in technology of 2009.
-They are as follows:
+I sat in on the CIO/CTO Roundtable where executives from 1800-Flowers, SAS, Univision Interactive and DoublePositive discussed their biggest obstacles in technology:

 - Timely reaction to data